 JFrog CLI Control Manager

-JFCM is a developer-first execution and observability layer for the JFrog CLI (jf).
-It makes CLI runs predictable and auditable across laptops and CI by controlling which binary is executed, validating behavior before rollout, and surfacing usage/performance insights.
+The JFrog CLI Control Manager (JFCM) is a developer-first execution and observability layer for the JFrog CLI (jf).
+It makes command-line runs predictable and auditable across laptops and continuous integration (CI) environments by controlling which binary is executed, validating behavior before rollout, and surfacing usage and performance insights.

 What you get

-• Execution control: pin per project, enforce priority via a jf shim, run custom binaries safely
+• Execution control: pin for each project, enforce priority through a jf shim, run custom binaries safely

 • Safety before rollout: side-by-side CLI output comparison and performance benchmarking

-• Observability: usage history, stats, and replay for faster triage and support
+• Observability: usage history, statistics, and replay for faster triage and support

-• Version convenience: simple installs, aliases, and latest when you need it
+• Version convenience: streamlined installs, aliases, and latest when you need it

 Key Features